 6. Treat Underlying Conditions

 Treating conditions like keratosis pilaris or folliculitis can significantly improve skin appearance.
-A dermatologist can recommend specific treatments for underlying issues.
+A dermatologist can recommend specific treatments for these underlying issues.
 Managing these conditions can prevent the recurrence of strawberry legs.

 Prevention of Strawberry Legs

 Preventing strawberry legs is all about maintaining a proper skincare routine and adopting the right hair removal techniques.
-Here are some key pointers to help you keep your legs looking smooth and healthy:

 - Use a shaving cream or gel to reduce friction and minimise irritation and ingrown hairs